continuedev/continue/docs/docs/setup/select-provider.md

 ---
-title: Select a provider
+title: Select providers
-description: Swap out different LLM providers
+description: Configure LLM providers
 keywords: [openai, anthropic, PaLM, ollama, ggml]
 ---

-# Select a model provider
+# Select providers

-Continue makes it easy to swap out different LLM providers.
-You can either click the "+" button next to the model dropdown to configure in the GUI or manually add them to your `config.json`.
-Once you've done this, you will be able to switch between them in the model selection dropdown.

-**In addition to selecting a model provider, you will need to figure out [what LLM to use](./select-model.md).**
+Continue makes it easy to use different providers for serving your chat, autocomplete, and embeddings models.

+To select the ones you want to use, add them to your `config.json`.

+## Self-hosted

-## Local
+### Local

 You can run a model on your local computer using: